-The PrP gene mutations alter the amino acid sequence of PrPC, causing it to misfold and become PrPSc.
+The PRNP mutations alter the amino acid sequence of PrPC, causing it to misfold and become PrPSc.
 Small abnormalities in specific codons (nucleotide sequences that are the building blocks of genes), which on their own do not cause disease, may determine the predominant symptoms and rate of disease progression in familial and other prion diseases (1 Transmission references Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
-Prominent types include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually sporadic) Variant... read more ).
+Prominent types of prion diseases include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually... read more ).

 Infectiously transmitted prion diseases are rare.
 They can be transmitted

-From person to person: Iatrogenically, via organ and tissue transplants, use of contaminated surgical instruments, or, rarely, blood transfusion (as in vCJD); or via cannibalism (as in kuru)
+From person to person: Iatrogenically, via organ and tissue transplants, use of contaminated neurosurgical instruments, or, rarely, blood transfusion (as in vCJD); or via cannibalism (as in kuru)

 From animal to person: Via ingestion of contaminated beef (as in vCJD)